ShriekingNinja/SCS/Log/BERKANO_PROTOCOL.md

 Then: `~test`, `~rep`, `$`, `${}+${}` as needed
 Finally: `[LOCK]` to lock valid output

 Every output must pass through this **full symbolic chain** to qualify as Berkano-compliant.
+Reinforced by Rodrigo 7-Step Cycle in Section 17.

 ---